AposMontes/VFD-Alarm-Widget/README.md

 # VFD-Alarm-Widget
-An old style, vacuum fluorescent display alarm widget for Android
+A vacuum fluorescent display alarm widget for Android